Medicine as a Career

 - Spring semester: Chem 112 (Principles of Chemistry II), Bio 115 (Cells and the Evolution of Life), and courses for your major.
 Consider an introductory Sociology or Psychology course.

 - Maintain a high GPA.
 Successful applicants to MD programs have an average GPA of 3.65-3.70.
-See med school acceptance rates with different GPA and MCAT scores for applicants and accepted applicants.

 - Get significant shadowing and clinical experience.
 Find out firsthand what the profession is like, decide if it is right for you, explore different areas of the medical field and in different settings, and be sure to meet clinical experience requirements of your preferred schools.
 Maintain a formal work, volunteer, and shadowing log (Professional Development Activities Log).